- What is Clear Passage?

 The Wurn Technique is unique.
 It is only performed by staff trained and licensed by Clear Passage to perform our work.
 These designations ensure you receive the specialized therapy that has been developed and researched, with published results, for over two decades.

 We have locations in North American and the United Kingdom.
 While local patients may choose to spread therapy over several weeks, most patients visit Clear Passage locations from out of town or other countries, and receive our full 20-hour therapy program over five days (e.g. Monday-Friday).
 Patients with extensive history of surgery or adhesions may benefit from additional therapy.
-We try to save a few hours the following week to accommodate patients need to book additional hours.
+We try to save a few hours the following week to accommodate patients who need to book additional hours.

 From the initial evaluation through therapy, discharge and follow-up, every aspect of treatment is thorough, private, respectful, and focused on each patient’s individual needs and goals.
 Please call our Headquarters in the U.S. at 1 (352) 336-1433 to learn about our clinic locations.